faizaanalibaig/Fifa_20_clustering./HLD.md

   2. Performance vs. Age: We analyzed the relationship between a player's age and their overall performance.
 Our goal is to identify the age at which a player typically stops improving.
   3. Highest-Paid Offensive Players: We investigate which type of offensive players, including strikers, right-wingers, and left-wingers, tend to receive the highest average pay based on their team position.

+This is a High Level Design of this project, in the ipynb file everything is present like after every plot I have written significant Insights about the players and their attributes. it is just an in-depth overview and description of the project.
 Insights from Data Analysis:

 Age: The majority of players are between 20 and 25 years old, with a decline in numbers after 35.